moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ## 1-guide-overview
 Projects in create-a-derived-table are structured slightly differently to how dbt recommends, we have also noticed that DBT's guidence changes over time.
 We have therefore taken their guidance from there website [here]
 (https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview) and we have adapted it where appropriate.
+You will find that the guidance below will be mostly the same as that in the DBT repo, however this allows us to maintain our own style and structure guide.

 Below is how we want projects structured.
 This is an overview of how the whole create-a-derived-table projet should look and in the following sections we will break down each layer.